-Net change in fund balance - total governmental fund \$ 345,360 Amounts reported for governmental activities in the Statement of Activities are different because: When capital assets owned by the Authority are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental fund.
-However, in the Stateme of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital outlays Depreciation expense 119,547 (133,211) (13,664) Change in net position of governmental activities \$ 331,696
+Net change in fund balance - total governmental fund \$ 124,018 Amounts reported for governmental activities in the Statement of Activities are different because: When capital assets owned by the Authority are purchased or constructed, the resources expended for those assets are reported as expenditures in the governmental fund.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+Capital outlays Depreciation expense \$ 109,254 (102,055) 7,199 Some revenues reported in the Statement of Activities are not considered to be available to finance current expenditures and therefore are not reported as revenues in the governmental funds.
+157,630